 Parks Phase 1 &ndash The nine park sites under this phase are all substantially complete.
 LMDC is awaiting submission of final invoices with proper documentation materials from the NYCDPR.
-Parks Phase 2 - The current status of the parks is as follows: CaVaLa construction is complete, and a ribbon cutting ceremony was held on November 12, 2009; Washington Market construction should be completed in the 3rd quarter 2010; James Madison parks construction contractor was selected and has been registered with the Comptroller&rsquos office, work commence in 2nd quarter, 2010; Collect Pond Park had designs approved; SDR Hester Street Playground held a Ribbon cutting on June 17, 2010; Battery Park Carousel has selected a contractor from a group of pre-approved contractors and work should commence in the 3rd Quarter of 2010; Pike/Allen&rsquos new scope has been approved and test pits and traffic counts were performed during the 4th Quarter, 2009, an EA was approved by the Board and PA has been sent to SHPO for their approval; and Louise Nevelson Plaza&rsquos excavation is complete and project is expected to be completed by 3rd Quarter 2010.
+Parks Phase 2 - The current status of the parks is as follows: CaVaLa construction is complete, and a ribbon cutting ceremony was held on November 12, 2009; Washington Market construction should be completed in the 4th quarter 2010; James Madison parks construction contractor was selected and has been registered with the Comptroller&rsquos office, work commenced in 3rdquarter, 2010; Collect Pond Park had designs approved; SDR Hester Street Playground held a Ribbon cutting on June 17, 2010; Battery Park Carousel has selected a contractor from a group of pre-approved contractors and work should commence in the 4thQuarter of 2010; Pike/Allen&rsquos new scope has been approved and test pits and traffic counts were performed during the 4th Quarter, 2009, an EA was approved by the Board and PA has been sent to SHPO for their approval, work began at the end of the 3rd Quarter 2010; and Louise Nevelson Plaza&rsquos excavation is complete and project is expected to be completed by 4thQuarter 2010.